"Life is really simple, but we insist on making it complicated."

 -Pema Chödrön

-In today’s world, we’re constantly chasing more—more things, more achievements, more distractions.
-Whether it’s new gadgets, fancy clothes, luxurious vacations, or endless entertainment, the list of desires never seems to end.
+In today’s world, most people are constantly chasing more—more things, more achievements, more validation, more distractions.
+Always looking to the next thing to feel whole.
+Whether it’s gadgets, designer clothes, luxury vacations, or endless entertainment, the list of desires never seems to end.

 Focus on what really matters.
 Strip away the unnecessary, and you’ll most likely find that you already have what you need.
 The less you cling to, the lighter and more at ease you’ll feel.